JanssenProject/jans/docs/README.md

 1 Gets Jans Authorization Server Fido2 configuration properties 2 Updates Fido2 configuration properties
 ```
-If you chose the first option, you will get some details of fido2 configuration properties:
+If you chose the first option, You will get some details of fido2 configuration properties:
 ```json5
 {
   "issuer": "https://testjans.gluu.com",